-Things are more interesting in WHILE3ADDR code that contains if statements.
+Things get more interesting in WHILE3ADDR code that contains if statements.
 In this case, there are two possible paths through the program.
-Consider the following simple example:
+Consider the following simple example (left), and its CFG (middle).
+I have begun by analyzing one path through the program (the path in which the branch is not taken):